matplotlib/governance/governance.md

 It is expected that the PL, DPLs, and Council Members will be employed at a wide range of companies, universities and non-profit organizations.
-Because of this, it is possible that Members will have conflict of interests.
-Such conflict of interests include, but are not limited to:
+Because of this, it is possible that Members will have conflicts of interest.
+Such conflicts of interest include, but are not limited to:

 -  Financial interests, such as investments, employment or contracting work, outside of The Project that may influence their work on The Project.
 -  Access to proprietary information of their employer that could potentially leak into their work with the Project.

 All members of the Council, PL included, shall disclose to the rest of the Council any conflict of interest they may have.
 Members with a conflict of